spryker/oryx/docs/reactivity/key-concepts.md

 ## Working with reactive data streams

 Reactive data streams are a fundamental concept in Oryx, and play a crucial role in managing and manipulating data in real-time.
-Oryx prefers Observables over Promises as they allow to keep the application in sync during the full application lifetime.
+Oryx prefers Observables over Promises as they are more powerful and allow for continuous streams of data over time.
 This is particular helpful in experiences that remain active during some time, for example in a Single Page Application (SPA).

 An observable can emit different values over time.
 In Oryx, components are bind to data observed from APIs and stored in the [application state](#application-state).
 Whenever the application state is updated, a new value is emitted and the component will update its view automatically in an efficient manner.